JeresonAdj/sorting_algorithms/README.md

-This project is under sortfing array
+This project is all about sorting algorithms